 You will be assessed international tuition and fees if you do not meet the criteria for domestic tuition and fees.
 Except for in a current term as provided for under “International Student to Permanent Resident Status” UBC will not retroactively change fees assessed from International to Domestic.
 It is incumbent upon those persons eligible for domestic tuition fees to inform UBC of their eligibility upon application, or should their status change during their studies, prior to tuition fee assessment for any subsequent terms.
 UBC may require supporting documentation to assess domestic tuition rates.

-If you hold multiple citizenships and one of these is Canadian, you will be assessed as a domestic student.
+If you hold multiple citizenships and one of these is Canadian, you will be assessed as a domestic student and will be required to provide documentation as a domestic student.
 Except for in a current term as provided for under “International Student to Permanent Resident Status” UBC will not retroactively change fees assessed from International to Domestic.
 It is incumbent upon those persons eligible for domestic tuition fees to inform UBC of their eligibility upon application, or should their status change during their studies, prior to tuition fee assessment for any subsequent terms.
 UBC may require supporting documentation to assess domestic tuition rates.

 5If you receive permanent residency in Canada before or on the date that your tuition is due you will be assessed domestic student tuition and fees.